-Seeing the W Seeing the Woods for the trees: A Forestry and Woodlands Framework for the South East Region 2004 Seeing the Wood for the Trees sets out a framework for the future development of woodlands and forestry in the South East.
-U Objectives, Targets & Indicators Better places for people to live Enhanced environment and biodiversity A stronger contribution to the economy A secure future for our woodland resources This is a comprehensive framework covering all aspects of woodlands.
+Seeing the Woods for the trees: A Forestry and Woodlands Framework for the South East Region 2004 Seeing the V South East.
+Vood for the Trees sets out a framework for the future development of woodlands and forestry in the Objectives, Targets & Indicators Better places for people to live Enhanced environment and biodiversity A stronger contribution to the economy A secure future for our woodland resources This is a comprehensive framework covering all aspects of woodlands.
 Indicators can include number of veteran trees, acreage of tree cover, economic analysis of economic base of forestry, public access.

-Biodiversity Ac ction Plan for Hampshire 1998 This Plan translates the broad guidelines laid down by Biodiversity: The UK Action Plan into locally relevant priorities is conservation of species and habitats in Hampshire.
-Taking in opinions from a wide range of stakeholders the Plan a targets and actions in order to conserve Hampshire's Biodiversity.
-The broad aims set out to improve the County Corperformance in conserving and enhancing the natural environment of Hampshire; Use the benefits of biodiversity is services such as education and social welfare; Raising awareness of biodiversity.
+Biodiversity Ac ction Plan for Hampshire 1998 conservation of targets and ac performance i ates the broad guidelines laid down by Biodiversity: The UK Action Plan into locally relevant priorities for the of species and habitats in Hampshire.
+Taking in opinions from a wide range of stakeholders the Plan aims to establish ctions in order to conserve Hampshire's Biodiversity.
+The broad aims set out to improve the County Councils in conserving and enhancing the natural environment of Hampshire; Use the benefits of biodiversity in delivering as education and social welfare; Raising awareness of biodiversity.
 Objectives, Targets & Indicators To audit, identify and prepare action plans for species and habitats of national and local conservation concern.
 Review the potential impacts of competing land-use's to be considered in appropriate action.
 Protect and conserve priority habitats and species.
 Manage habitats in rural and urban areas to maximize the value for biodiversity.
 Encourage lifestyle changes that help protect the environment.
-Indicator: proposed audits

-Biodiversity Act ion Plan for Winchester 2005 Winchester District's BAP identifies actions and projects on the ground, which work towards the Hampshire and UK BAP targets for habitats and species and outlines the priority habitats and species in the Winchester district making recommendations for their conservation.
-Objectives, Objectives: Targets & To audit the biodiversity of the region Indicators To identify strategic areas for biodiversity action To direct WCC, its partners and community in: - Land management for the conservation of biodiversity in the district - Raising awarenenss of the districts biodiversity and issues affecting it
+Biodiversity Action Plan for Winchester 2005 Winchester District's BAP identifies actions and projects on the ground, which work towards the Hampshire and UK BAP targets for habitats and species and outlines the priority habitats and species in the Winchester district making recommendations for their conservation.
+Objectives, Objectives: Targets & To audit the biodiversity of the region Indicators To identify strategic areas for biodiversity action To direct WCC, its partners and community in: - Land management for the conservation of biodiversity in the district

-Protection of biodiversity through the planning system Involvement in a practical conservation and biological recording Actions: Ensure SSSI and SINC land is in favourable condition Create buffer areas around designated BAP habitat Ensure land management protects the water ecosystem Ensure water levels are managed so as to support wetland biodiversity Protect BAP habitat outside of designated sites Maximise land under Environmental Stewardship Schemes Restore priority habitats using sensitive management Protect ancient tress in the district Promote biodiversity and its conservation to the public Organise events which are open to the local community Promote wildlife gardening in settlements Create wildlife habitats in urban and suburban areas
+Raising awarenenss of the districts biodiversity and issues affecting it Protection of biodiversity through the planning system - Involvement in a practical conservation and biological recording Actions: Ensure SSSI and SINC land is in favourable condition Create buffer areas around designated BAP habitat Ensure land management protects the water ecosystem Ensure water levels are managed so as to support wetland biodiversity Protect BAP habitat outside of designated sites Maximise land under Environmental Stewardship Schemes Restore priority habitats using sensitive management Protect ancient tress in the district Promote biodiversity and its conservation to the public Organise events which are open to the local community Promote wildlife gardening in settlements Create wildlife habitats in urban and suburban areas